Emma is most often in bed and cannot maintain her own position when sitting or lying down

 - Always dependent on caregiver

-- Her red bed cover indicates that she presents a high risk of static and dynamic physical overload to caregivers when not using the proper equipment
+- Emma’s red clothing indicates that she presents a high risk of static and dynamic physical overload to caregivers when not using proper equipment

 - Stimulation of functional mobility is not a primary goal

 The mobility gallery plays a key role in empowering movement in both acute and long-term care, by enabling an assessment of an individual’s level of mobility, and how this will impact the quality of care.

 Arjo collaborates closely with architects, nursing home executives, safe patient handling experts, residents and relatives, allowing us to successfully design spaces to suit the individual patient’s needs.

 To architects and planners